MultiAgentLearning/playground/README.md

 There are three variants for which you can enter your agents to compete:

 * FFA: Free For All where four agents enter and one leaves.
 It tests planning, tactics, and cunning.
 The board is fully observable.
-* Team: 2v2 where two teams of agents enter and one team wins.
-It tests cooperation, planning, and tactics.
-The board is fully observable.
-The agents on each team were submitted by different creators and randomly paired.
+* Team (The NIPS '18 Competition environment): 2v2 where two teams of agents enter and one team wins.
+It tests planning, and tactics, and cooperation.
+The board is partially observable.
 * Team Radio: Like team in that a it's a 2v2 game.
-Differences are that the agents on each team were both submitted by the same creator, they each have a radio that they can use to convey 2 words from a dictionary of size 8 each step, and the board is partially observed.
+Differences are that the agents each have a radio that they can use to convey 2 words from a dictionary of size 8 each step.

 #### Why should I participate?